Hiking Pole Maintenance: How to Keep Your Trekking Poles in Top Condition

 • Inspect the tips or baskets for excessive wear, breakage, or cracks.
 These should be replaced when worn to maintain optimum traction and performance.

-• Verify the integrity of your pole’s material, whether it is aluminum, carbon fiber, or any other type.
+• Verify the integrity of your pole’s material, whether it is aluminum, carbon fibre, or any other type.
 Look for any cracks, bends, or damage that might compromise its structural integrity.

 Repairing or Replacing Worn Components